 Where to Stay

-The Casa Romezal, surrounded by vineyards, offers stunning views of the Douro valley.
-It is a rural accommodation with all the comforts and amenities.
-The Quinta do Vallado is a design hotel surrounded by vineyards stretching along the the river Corgo.
+Casa Romezal, surrounded by vineyards, offers stunning views of the Douro valley.
+This is a country house with all the comforts and amenities.
+Quinta do Vallado is a design hotel surrounded by vineyards stretching along the Corgo River.

 Where to Stay

-We suggest the Vintage House Hotel – Douro located in a former wine estate of the eighteenth century, as well as the Quinta Nova – Luxury Winery House, set in a manor house surrounded by a vast land of vineyards.
+We suggest the Vintage House Hotel – Douro located in a former wine estate of the eighteenth century.
+Another great option is Quinta Nova – Luxury Winery House, set in a manor house surrounded by a vast land of vineyards.

 Where to Stay

 This area offers mainly rural style accommodation.
-In Vila Nova de Foz Côa, the Bairro do Casal – Turismo de Aldeia has rooms in typical stone and wood houses.
-Another option is the Quinta das Aveleiras in Torre de Moncorvo, a farm with vineyards, olive, almond and hazelnut trees.
-It has bikes to explore the region.
+In Vila Nova de Foz Côa, Bairro do Casal – Turismo de Aldeia has rooms in typical stone and wooden houses.
+Another option is Quinta das Aveleiras in Torre de Moncorvo, a farm with vineyards, olive, almond and hazelnut trees.
+There are bikes available to explore the region.

 On your way back to Porto, stop to admire the medieval bridge in Ucanha (110km / 70mi) and the monastery in Tarouca, which was the first Cistercian monastery in Portuguese territory, founded in the twelfth century.

 The last stop of this tour before returning to Porto is the Raposeira cellars in Lamego, where the sparkling wine of the same name is made.
-They have a tasting room for visitors.
+There is a tasting room for visitors.